menu icon

 Andy Goldsworthy: Stone Coppice 2009

-Stone Coppice places large rocks among the growing branches of coppiced trees.
-The trees gradually entwine and elevate the rocks, offering a counterintuitive revelation of which of the elements in the piece is most powerful.
+Stone Coppice by Andy Goldsworthy is a series of large rocks placed among the growing branches of coppiced trees.
+Over time, the trees gradually entwine and elevate the rocks, offering a counterintuitive revelation of which of the elements in the piece are most powerful.

 A coppiced wood is one in which the trees are cropped, throwing up new growth and becoming multi-stemmed which gives the wood a strong feeling of linear verticality.
-In Stone Coppice, each stone has been placed in a tree with limbs able to receive it and the vertical movement increases the sense that the stones are being pulled out of the ground and pushed upwards.
+In Stone Coppice, Goldsworthy placed large stones in a tree with limbs able to receive it.
+The vertical growth and movement increases the sense that the stones are being pulled out of the ground and pushed upwards in defiance of gravity.

 Alongside Stone Coppice, Jupiter Artland’s permanent collection includes three other artworks by Goldsworthy: Clay Tree Wall, Coppice Room and Stone House (Bonnington).